Hire a top foreign talent through the Global Talent Stream

 Cancelling a job offer

-If you no longer require the service of the TFW for which you've received a positive assessment under the Global Talent Stream or decide to cancel your job offer, prior to the entry of the TFW, it's important that you inform the worker directly and also let the Employer Contact Centre know of the situation by calling 1-800-367-5693.
-Your Global Talent Stream application processing fee won't be reimbursed if you cancel a job offer.
+If you no longer require the service of the TFW for whom you’ve received a positive assessment under the GTS or decide to cancel your job offer, prior to the entry of the TFW, it’s important that you inform the TFW directly and also let the Employer Contact Centre know of the situation by calling 1-800-367-5693.
+Your GTS application processing fee won’t be reimbursed if you cancel a job offer.

 End of employment

-If you cannot locate the TFW for which you've received a positive assessment under the Global Talent Stream or the worker doesn't show up for departure from Canada at the end of your employment contract with the worker, you must:
+If a TFW for whom you’ve received a positive LMIA cannot be located or doesn't show up for departure from Canada at the end of employment, you should:

 Documentation retention